rdump¶

 <filesystem/ntfs/mft/std ts=2019-03-19 21:52:25.169411 ts_description='last_access_time' hostname='MSEDGEWIN10' domain=None creation_time=2019-03-19 21:52:25.169411 last_modification_time=2019-03-19 21:52:25.169411 last_change_time=2019-03-19 21:52:25.169411 last_access_time=2019-03-19 21:52:25.169411 segment=0 path='c:/$MFT' owner='S-1-5-18' filesize=0.12 GB resident=False inuse=True volume_uuid=None>

-Filtering & manipulating records#
+Filtering & manipulating records¶

-is filtering records.
-This can be done with the -s
+One of the things you can do with rdump is filtering records.
+This can be done with the -s or --selector

 argument.
-This argument takes a Python statement which must evaluate to True
+This argument takes a Python statement which must evaluate to True or False.
+This statement is used

 to filter records.
-You can interact with the fields of a record using the magic r
+You can interact with the fields of a record using the magic r variable.

 $ rdump services.rec -s '"%systemroot%" not in r.imagepath.lower()'